Kashi Vishwanath Express

-Kashi Vishwanath Express is an Indian express train that runs between Banaras in Uttar Pradesh and New Delhi railway station.
+The 15127 / 15128 Kashi Vishwanath Express is an Indian express train that runs between Banaras in Uttar Pradesh and New Delhi railway station.

 The train is named after the Kashi Vishwanath Temple in Varanasi.
 Main Citys along the way are Pratapgarh, Amethi, Raebareli, Lucknow, Hardoi,Shahjahanpur,Tilhar, Bareilly, Moradabad, Amroha and Ghaziabad.
 It operates daily and covers a distance of 794 km.
 Kashi Vishwanath Express offers first A/C, second A/C, third A/C and sleeper-class coaches and pantry-car services.
 The Kashi Vishwanath Express is usually hauled by a WAP-7 locomotive.
 Its average running speed is very good.